Alex Inkeles

 Alex Inkeles (March 4, 1920 – July 9, 2010) was an American sociologist and social psychologist.
-One of his main areas of research was the culture and society of the Soviet Union.
+His main areas of research were national character and the culture and society of the Soviet Union.
 His career was mostly spent at Harvard University and Stanford University.
 In addition to being the founding editor of the Annual Review of Sociology, some of his recognitions included membership in the National Academy of Sciences, American Academy of Arts and Sciences, and American Philosophical Society.

 Early life and education

 Alex Inkeles was born on March 4, 1920 in Brooklyn, New York.
 His parents were Jewish immigrants from Poland, though lived in a neighborhood that predominantly consisted of Sicilians.
 He attended Cornell University for his bachelor's degree in 1941 and master's degree in 1946.
 While at Cornell, he took several high-level courses in the Russian language.
 After World War II he attended Columbia University for his PhD, graduating in 1949.